shivamgulati1991/HW4-Docker/README.md

 ```
 docker-compose up
 ```

-The app can be run as
+The app can be run in the browser as
 ```
 localhost:<port>
 ```